Liverpool bomber made device with murderous intent, coroner says

 The inquest heard Al Swealmeen rang his brother two days before he died and suggested he might do "something bad".

-Iraqi-born Al Swealmeen was a passenger in the taxi when the bomb went off at 10:59 GMT on Remembrance Sunday.
+Iraqi-born Al Swealmeen, 32, was a passenger in the taxi when the bomb went off at 10:59 GMT on Remembrance Sunday.

 The driver, David Perry, was taken to hospital but did not suffer life-threatening injuries.